Sap4Sec/debugtuner/README.md

 }
 ```

-> Note, if OSS-Fuzz targets are to be added, most of the build code can be found in the OSS-Fuzz repository.
+If OSS-Fuzz targets are to be added, most of the build code can be found in the OSS-Fuzz repository within the directory related to the target program.
+When using these targets, all subsequent pipeline stages, such as input corpus generation, will function automatically without additional manual configuration.

+If the new targets do not come from OSS-Fuzz, you must also provide an input corpus.
+Place the corpus in the [dt-corpus-min]() directory if it is already minimized, or in [dt-corpus-cmin]() if it still requires trace-based minimization.
+Note that the current setup supports `afl-cmin` minimization only for OSS-Fuzz targets.

 #### Update Config File